Finland: Outage reported after fiber optic cable damaged – DW – 12/03/2024

 Finnish Transport and Communications Minister Lulu Ranne posted on X that the authorities are investigating the matter.
 "The authorities are investigating the matter together with the company," Ranne said on X. "We are taking the situation seriously."

-This incident follows recent breaches of two undersea fiber optic communications cables in the Baltic Sea.
+This week's incident follows recent breaches of two undersea fiber optic communications cables in the Baltic Sea.

+The countries bounding the Baltic Sea are the eight NATO nations of Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, Poland, and Germany, plus Russia.

 More to follow...